-Once your paper selections have been made and you have accepted the enrollment agreement, your account will be fully enrolled in our system as a "Student" account and you will gain access to Moodle and other teaching and learning systems.
+Once your paper selections have been made and you have accepted the enrollment agreement, your User Account will be fully enrolled in our system as a "Student" account and you will gain access to Moodle and other teaching and learning systems.

-A computer account will give you the following:
+A Student User account will give you the following:

 - an email account

 - access to computer labs provided by your school of study for coursework and assignments.

 - access to H: Drive (Home Share) - a 2 GB secure file storage space also accessible off Campus (Web Drive / Web Home)

 - access to the University online services (such as iWaikato, Moodle, My Web etc.)

 All students of the University of Waikato are entitled to a Student ID Card.
 However online enrollments and online learning students must request these from our enrolment centre.

 Your username is assigned by the computer system when created by Waikato University.
 It is usually your initials followed by a number, (e.g. John James Smith might have a username of jjs4.
 The number only indicates that other people before you have these initials).